v-ko/pamet/README.md

 - Long-press to initiate move
 - Ctrl or shift to select multiple notes
 - Ctrl+Shift to drag-select multiple notes
+- Drag the lower right corner of a note to resize it
+- Buttons 1,2,3,4 change the note color.
+5 removes the background
 * Selected notes get moved together and resized to the same size
 * No manual saving is required